mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 * `Reporter`: A Reporter can view Project configuration and Runtime Environments
 * `Guest`: A Guest has restricted access to data and can only view basic information for a selected subset of resources

-The following table describes the capabilities and how they are mapped on the default Roles.
+The following table describes the capabilities and how they are mapped on the default roles.

 |              Capabilities                                                  | Permissions key                                        | Guest  | Reporter | Developer | Maintainer | Project Administrator | Company Owner |
 |----------------------------------------------------------------------------|--------------------------------------------------------|--------|----------|-----------|------------|-----------------------|---------------|